MEA-Watsonx-bootcamp-IBM/Etisalat-Bootcamp/README.md

 ## 🎉 Congratulations!

-You have successfully built and tested a fully functional 3-agent Etisalat Postpaid Plan Eligibility pipeline on IBM watsonx Orchestrate — powered by document extraction, eligibility validation, knowledge base plan lookup, and Stripe payment integration.
+You have successfully built and tested a fully functional 3-agent Postpaid Plan Eligibility pipeline on IBM watsonx Orchestrate — powered by document extraction, eligibility validation, knowledge base plan lookup, and Stripe payment integration.

 ### What You Built